Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 ## (Q4) Navigating the Abstraction Hierarchy (35 pts)

-Thinking back to the class recall the hierarchy based on the Part (bioparts), Devices, and Systems approach to abstraction.
+Referring back to class on 15 and 17 April, recall the hierarchy based on the Part (bioparts), Devices, and Systems approach to abstraction.
 If you need a refresher, please use the following [link](https://parts.igem.org/Abstraction_Hierarchy).

 **Q.4.a.**  In your own words provide brief definitions for Parts, Devices, and Systems.
 (1 sentence each)